atharvs-git/portfolio/README.md

 - Vercel (deployment)

 ## 📁 Featured Projects
-- [GitHub Analyzer](https://github-analyzer-amber.vercel.app/) — Search any GitHub profile and instantly see stats, top repositories and developer insights.
+- [GitBeacon](https://github-analyzer-amber.vercel.app/) — Search any GitHub profile and instantly see stats, top repositories and developer insights.
 Built with React and GitHub API.

 ## 📬 Connect